stramulu/Amazon-Review-Sentiment-and-Insight-Analyzer/README.md

 ## Dataset Setup

-This project uses the **Amazon Fine Food Reviews dataset** from Kaggle, which contains 568,000+ customer reviews.
+This project uses the **Amazon Product Reviews dataset** from Kaggle, which contains 568,000+ customer reviews.

 Since the file is too large to upload directly, you’ll need to download it manually: